IQSS/dataverse/doc/sphinx-guides/source/api/native-api.rst

 Dataset Metrics
 ~~~~~~~~~~~~~~~

-Please note that these dataset level metrics are only available if support for Make Data Count has been enabled in your installation of Dataverse.
+Please note that these dataset level metrics are only available if support for Make Data Count has been enabled in your Dataverse installation.
 See the :ref:`Dataset Metrics <dataset-metrics-user>` in the :doc:`/user/dataset-management` section of the User Guide and the :doc:`/admin/make-data-count` section of the Admin Guide for details.

 .. note:: See :ref:`curl-examples-and-environment-variables` if you are unfamiliar with the use of ``export`` below.